Universal African Dance & Drum Ensemble

 All 72 active members of the Universal African Dance & Drum Ensemble are Martial Artist (Karate) practitioners and many are local, national and world Karate champions from the 4-time Hall of Fame Karate School, called the Universal Pasha Karate School (UPK).
 Most members are also musicians as students, teachers, scholars and performers who can read and write music.
 They can play musical instruments, such as trumpets, saxophones, pianos, trombones, violins, bass, tubas and more wonderful instruments.
 This group is made up of various inner-city African-American families of contrasting religions and different ways of life.
 This proves through the understanding of love and discipline, while practicing, working and training together, that UNITY can exist in the inner cities of America and other communities.
 Everyone should honor, respect and appreciate the culture from which African Americans (black people) of America originate.
 The Universal African Dance & Drum Ensemble presents to you, family values and the beauty of African Culture.

-One of the Universal African Dance & Drum Ensemble's goals, is to help everyone and especially African-Americans or Black People learn, appreciate and understand the importance of honoring our heritage and place of origin, which is the most beautiful and resourceful geographical area that is called Africa (THE MOTHERLAND).
+One of Universal African Dance and Drum Ensemble’s GOALS is to help everyone and especially African-Americans or Black People of all religions or ways of life to learn, appreciate and understand the importance of honoring our heritage, roots and place of origin, which is the most beautiful and resourceful geographical area that is called Africa (THE MOTHERLAND).
 At the same time, helping our African Family appreciate that there are African-Americans helping to build UNITY, through teaching and emphasizing the importance of EDUCATION, HISTORY, AFRICAN DIASPORA, and of course presenting the beauty of our original culture of Africa through the PERFORMING ARTS.